slimtoolkit/slim/README.md

 *	a container report file (`creport.json`),
 *	and a sample AppArmor profile (which will be named based on your original image name).

-If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `image-info-only` option.
+If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `info` command.

-You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.5/dist_mac.zip)
+You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.6/dist_mac.zip)

 ## BUILD PROCESS